hillst/spirobase/README.md

 To install, make sure you install the standard symfony requirements.
 Once installed, you will need to build the base mysql database.
-The seed.sql provided will build a database with the sample web app included.
+The seed.sql provided will build a database with the sample web app included. hillcms.sql contains just the structure of the database.

 Important path: